abhishek-kumar-code/Redfish_Public/Specification.md

 ## Overview

-The Scalable Platform Management API (SPMA) is a management standard using a data model representation inside of a hypermedia RESTful interface.
-Because it is based on REST, SPMA is easier to use and implement than many other solutions.
+The Redfish Scalable Platform Management API ("Redfish") is a management standard using a data model representation inside of a hypermedia RESTful interface.
+Because it is based on REST, Redfish is easier to use and implement than many other solutions.
 Since it is model oriented, it is capable of expressing the relationships between components in modern systems as well as the semantics of the services and components within them.
 It is also easily extensible.
-By using a hypermedia approach to REST, SPMA can express a large variety of systems from multiple vendors.
+By using a hypermedia approach to REST, Redfish can express a large variety of systems from multiple vendors.
 By requiring JSON representation, a wide variety of resources can be created in a denormalized fashion not only to improve scalability, but the payload can be easily interpreted by most programming environments as well as being relatively intuitive for a human examining the data.
 The model is exposed in terms of an interoperable OData Schema, with the payload of the messages being expressed in JSON following OData JSON conventions.
 The schema (available in both XML and JSON formats) includes annotations to facilitate automatic translation of the schema to JSON Schema.
-The ability to externally host the Schema definition of the resources in a machine-readable format allows the meta data to be associated with the data without encumbering SPMA services with the meta data, thus enabling more advanced client scenarios as found in many data center and cloud environments.
+The ability to externally host the Schema definition of the resources in a machine-readable format allows the meta data to be associated with the data without encumbering Redfish services with the meta data, thus enabling more advanced client scenarios as found in many data center and cloud environments.

 ### Principal Goals & Scope

-There are many principles and goals of SPMA as an architecture, a protocol and a data representation.
+There are many principles and goals of Redfish as an architecture, a protocol and a data representation.
 It is intended that this architecture support a wide variety of systems found in service today - from stand alone machines to racks of equipment found in cloud service environment.
 Extensibility is a key goal, as is forward compatibility and deterministic behavior.
 Leveraging the protocols and standards widely accepted and used in environments today is a key strategy to achieve these goals.
 Simplicity to the extent possible is another goal, achieved by making as few operations and as few instances as possible in the model.
 Matching the programming environments that are being widely adopted today is another goal.

-The following design tenets govern the design of the Scalable Platform Management API, with the key goals elaborated below:
+The following design tenets govern the design of the Redfish Scalable Platform Management API, with the key goals elaborated below:

 * RESTful interface using a JSON payload and entity data model
 * Separation of protocol from data model, allowing them to be revised independently